dermesser/photosync/README.md

    git+https://github.com/dermesser/photosync`.
 1. Go into the `photosync` repository and run `python3 setup.py install --user`.
 This installs dependencies needed by the program.
+  - Alternatively, run `pip3 install --user .`, make sure that `~/.local/bin` is
+  on your `PATH` (or whatever it takes on other operating systems than unix-like ones), and use it as `photosync.py`.
-1. Run it: `python3 photosync.py --help`
+1. Run it: `python3 photosync.py --help` or, if you installed it with `pip`, `photosync.py --help`.

 Consult the help text printed by the last command.
 Usually you will need to set `--dir` so that your photos don't end up in the repository.
 Typically you would initially run